awarnke/crystal-facet-uml/readme.txt

 crystal_facet_uml
 is a uml drawing tool
-based on glib, gdk, gtk, sqlite, embunit, utf8stringbuf
+based on glib, gdk, gtk, cairo, sqlite, embunit, utf8stringbuf

 How to build?
 --